giulio-garbi/goat/library.md

 		asker := question.Get(2).(int)
 		answer := fmt.Sprint("Answer to "+questionTxt)
 		isAsker := goat.Equals(goat.Receiver("id"), asker)
-		proc.SendUpd(goat.NewTuple("answer", answer), isAsker,
+		proc.GSendUpd(goat.True(), goat.NewTuple("answer", answer), isAsker,
 		    func(attr *goat.Attributes){
 		        attr.Set("questions", attr.GetValue("questions").(int) - 1)
 	        })
 	}
 }
 ```
 > Suppose that the component receives two questions, q1 and q2.
-The `Receive` accepts q1, then the process builds the answer and then sends it to the asker via `SendUpd`. `SendUpd` (according to the AbC semantics) rejects all pending messages, hence q2 is discarded and will never be answered.
+The `Receive` accepts q1, then the process builds the answer and then sends it to the asker via `GSendUpd`. `GSendUpd` (according to the AbC semantics) rejects all pending messages, hence q2 is discarded and will never be answered.
 The right solution creates a new process that sends the answer and the main one can accept all the pending questions.

 ##### Spawn a process
-`proc.Spawn(procFnc)` creates a new process on the same component of `proc` that behaves as `procFnc`. `procFnc` is of type `func(p *goat.Process)`.
+`proc.Spawn(procFnc1, procFnc2, ..., procFncn)` creates a new process on the same component of `proc` that behaves as the parallel composition of `procFnc1`, `procFnc2`, ..., and `procFncn`.
+Each `procFnci` is of type `func(p *goat.Process)`.

 ##### Call a process
 `proc.Call(procFnc)` makes `proc`behave as `procFnc`. `procFnc` is of type `func(p *goat.Process)`.